Is the LulzBot Taz 6 worth it? All in all, it’s a fairly good purchase for 3D printing enthusiasts.

-The Lulzbot TAZ 6 comes with a one-year limited warranty, but this can be extended by up to three years.
+The Lulzbot TAZ 6 comes with a one-year limited warranty, but this can be prolonged by up to three years.
 Of course, this isn’t free: it costs around $350 per additional year, with small discounts for multiple years of coverage.
 This is pretty standard pricing, but we do feel it’s a little high.

 Repairs come with a couple of charges: first, there’s a $50 evaluation fee regardless of whether there’s a problem or not.
 Then, you have to pay $35 to have it shipped back to you (unless you live in Colorado).
 This seems kind of unfair, especially given how expensive the printer itself is.
 How many could Lulzbot possibly have to service at once?

 To their credit, though, they do offer education programs and a good range of support options.
 Users can contact the company via email, fax, IRC (which is highly unusual) or phone, and there are dedicated numbers for users overseas.

 Ultimately, this is a professional-level 3D printer that offers exceptional functionality and versatility.
 However, it has a price tag to match, making it near unaffordable for most hobbyists.
 Its novice-friendly features are somewhat redundant for this very reason, but institutions will appreciate that these make educating large groups of people much easier.